 Beta Alpha Psi

-Beta Alpha Psi is an honorary organization for Accounting and Finance students.
+Founded in 1919, Beta Alpha Psi is an honor organization for finance and accounting majors.
+There are over 300 chapters on college and university campuses with over 300,000 members initiated since Beta Alpha Psi's formation.
 The primary objective of Beta Alpha Psi is to encourage and give recognition to scholastic and professional excellence in the business information field.

 Advisor: Chris Lyon, Lyon_C@fortlewis.edu